Updated August 8, 2024, at 10:09 p.m.

 GW will consider this year’s Election Day on Nov.
 5 and presidential election days going forward University holidays, officials announced on Tuesday.

 The University will not hold synchronous classes and offices will be closed to allow students, faculty and staff members to vote in the election, the release states.
-The announcement follows a two year-long effort by members of the Student Government Association to have officials adopt Election Day as a holiday to promote civic engagement among students.
+The announcement follows a three year-long effort by members of the Student Government Association to have officials adopt Election Day as a holiday to promote civic engagement among students.

 “Make the most of your Election Day holiday and make your voices heard,” University President Ellen Granberg and Provost Chris Bracey said in the release.